 However, if you send out the same black and white-themed newsletter, they can instantly recall your site and tell that the newsletter is from you.
 This assists in making a memorable impression on your target audience.

-Here’s a real-life example: I hopped on to Respona’s site and saw they’ve a purple with green color scheme:
+Here’s a real-life example: I hopped on to Respona’s site and saw they have a purple with green color scheme:

 Respona's site design